Paldor Peak Climbing

 Paldor Peak is known for its three stunning summits, where Paldor East is 5,871 m (19,261 ft), Paldor West is 5,854 m (19,206 ft), and Paldor Central, the highest summit from the three with a height of 5,896 m (19,343 ft).
 Paldor Peak Climbing is an ideal climb for beginner mountaineers that are willing to gain high altitude climbing experience near Kathmandu.
 The Paldor Peak Expedition Route is challenged by glacier travel, ridge climbing, and steep snow slopes.
 Even though it is a non-technical mountaineering peak, the Paldor Peak Climb still requires ice axes, crampons, ropes and basic mountaineering skills to navigate icy sections and steep ascents near the summit.

-As you ascend towards higher elevation, you will traverse through the alpine meadows, and high mountain pastures, before reaching Paldor Base Camp (4,280 m/ 14,041 ft).
-Following day, you will trudge towards the Paldor Peak High Camp (5,200 m/17,060 ft) crossing the lateral glacial moraines excited for the next day to summit the Paldor Peak.
+As you ascend towards higher elevation, you will traverse through the alpine meadows and high mountain pastures before reaching Paldor Base Camp (4,280 m/ 14,041 ft).
+The following day, you will trudge towards the Paldor Peak High Camp (5,200 m/17,060 ft), crossing the lateral glacial moraines, excited for the next day to summit the Paldor Peak.

 The summit day is a thrilling, moreover exhilarating experience.
 Ambling through the glaciers, icy ridges, and steep snow slopes, you will finally conquer the pinnacle of Paldor Peak.
 Reaching the top rewards mountaineers with unmatched views of Langtang, Ganesh Himal, Manaslu, and even parts of Tibet.
 After a successful climb, you will return to Base Camp and descend the same route back to Syabrubesi, offering a gradual return to lower altitudes.